 Chairman of the Board: £33,000

-Non-executive Director: £25,000
+Non-Executive Director: £25,000

 Chair of the Audit and Management

 Engagement Committee: +£3,000

 Chair of the Nomination Committee: +£1,000

 Chair of the Remuneration Committee: +£1,000

-^{} Additional remuneration paid to each of the respective committee Chair on top of their standard non-executive Director fee.
+Additional remuneration paid to each of the respective committee Chair on top of their standard Non-Executive Director fee.

-Cap on Non-Executive Directors' Remuneration
+Cap on Directors' Fees

-Pursuant to the Articles of Association, the aggregate amount of fees to be paid to the non-executive Directors of the Company (excluding the re-imbursement of any incurred taxable expenses) are currently capped at £150,000 per annum, provided that such cap may be further amended by the shareholders by way of ordinary resolution.
+Pursuant to the Articles of Association, the aggregate amount of fees to be paid to the Directors of the Company (excluding the re-imbursement of any incurred taxable expenses) are currently capped at £150,000 per annum, provided that such cap may be further amended by the shareholders by way of ordinary resolution.